CEI-lab/ece3400-2018/docs/instructors.md

 [Return to main page](https://cei-lab.github.io/ece3400-2018/)

-If you have a question that can't be answered by one of the links above, or on the Piazza page, try contact one of us!
+If you have a question that can't be answered by one of the links above, or on the Piazza page, try contacting one of us!

 ### Instructor: Kirstin Petersen